RaceStreaming – FAQ

 Why do I need my own camera?

 There are many different action cameras available today.
-You may already be the lucky owner of a camera that can provide video and audio via USD or HDMI.
+You may already be the lucky owner of a camera that can provide video and audio via USB or HDMI.
 Plug your existing action camera into the RaceStreaming.com hardware using a USB and/or HDMI cable.

 Can I connect multiple cameras?